Business Loan Brokers Help Fund Businesses

 - Accounts receivable lending – or factoring – is one of the oldest financing mechanisms in the world.

-- Essentially, accounts receivable lenders agree to pay the business owner a discounted price (starting as low as 5%) for their accounts receivables (or money owed to the business by various customers).
+- Essentially, accounts receivable lenders agree to pay the business owner a discounted price (starting as low as 5%) for their accounts receivable (or money owed to the business by various customers).

 - The discounted price generally varies with the quality of the receivables such as its age and payment history.